What is the role that Airbus has been playing as part of the main EU research & innovation programmes?

 EU Alliances are, generally speaking, an excellent instrument to foster cooperation and develop concrete projects within and throughout industrial ecosystems.
 The European Alliance for Industrial Data, Edge and Cloud, officially launched by the European Commission in 2021, provides a strong means to strengthen our collaboration for multi-country aerospace and defence programmes and consolidate links with the EU industry that can eventually lead to concrete R&D projects.
 As part of the EU Cloud Alliance, Airbus is involved in the development and deployment of data, computing and industrial ecosystems that support the digital transformation of European industry.
 We are also participating actively in the EU Alliances for Renewable Low Carbon Fuels (RLCF) and Zero Emission Aviation (AZEA).

-How do you expect the new European highly-distributed, multi-provider cloud infrastructure that projects like the IPCEI-CIS is building to help Airbus speed up the adoption of the emerging Edge Computing paradigm?
+How do you expect the new European highly-distributed, multi-provider cloud infrastructure that projects like the IPCEI-CIS are building to help Airbus speed up the adoption of the emerging Edge Computing paradigm?

 It is important for Airbus, as a leading global manufacturer, to have access to low-latency cloud resources near our manufacturing facilities, but making sure that this new edge cloud reduces vendor lock-in and contributes to the competitiveness of the EU industry by facilitating the adoption of next-generation technologies that are actively developed in Europe, thus reducing dependencies on non-EU providers.